The-deep-biosphere/2025-GrowthRates/README.md

 The following links will bring you to:
 - [The processing of the sequences and picking of OTUs](Pipeline%20explanations.md)
 - [The decontamination and replicate processing pipelines](./Decontamination_Pooling/DecontaminationPooling.md)
+- The preparation of the data for the Julia script
+- The Julia script (the main step of this wokflow)
+- Plotting the results

 video for KDE
 https://www.youtube.com/watch?v=t1PEhjyzxLA